MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/python-libraries-interpreter.md

    cd {{download-directory}}
    .\Install-PyForMLS.ps1 -InstallFolder "C:\path-to-python-for-mls")
    ```
 Installation takes some time to complete.
 You can monitor progress in the PowerShell window.
 When setup is finished, you have a complete set of packages.
-For example, if you specified mspythonlibs as the folder name, you would find the packages at `C:\mspythonlibs\Lib\site-packages`.
+For example, if you specified `C:\mspythonlibs` as the folder name, you would find the packages at `C:\mspythonlibs\Lib\site-packages`.

-The installation script does not modify the PATH environment on your computer so modules are not automatically available to your tools.
-For guidance on how to link the Python interpreter and libraries in tools, see [Link Python tools and IDEs](../python/quickstart-python-tools.md), replacing the MLS server paths with the path you defined on your workstation For example, for a Python project in Visual Studio, your custom environment would specify `C:\mypythonlibs`, `C:\mypythonlibs\python.exe` and `C:\mypythonlibs\pythonw.exe` for **Prefix path**, **Interpreter path**, and **Windowed interpreter**, respectively.
+The installation script does not modify the PATH environment variable on your computer so the new python interpreter and modules you just installed are not automatically available to your tools.
+For help on linking the Python interpreter and libraries to tools, see [Link Python tools and IDEs](../python/quickstart-python-tools.md), replacing the MLS server paths with the path you defined on your workstation For example, for a Python project in Visual Studio, your custom environment would specify `C:\mypythonlibs`, `C:\mypythonlibs\python.exe` and `C:\mypythonlibs\pythonw.exe` for **Prefix path**, **Interpreter path**, and **Windowed interpreter**, respectively.

 ## Offline install